rblopes/fire-arrow/README.md

     assign the dungeon of the former on to the latter, e.g. dragging the "Goron Ruby" and dropping over the "Water Medallion" will assign "Dodongo's Cavern" to "Water Medallion".

-- **`preset/mode`**: Changes how hint annotations work and are displayed on the tracker.
-Currently, the following presets are available:

-  - **`brasil_s1`**: "Copa do Brasil de OoTR" hints, with 3 barren locations, 5 paths to rewards, 9 pinned hints and capacity for up to 7 occasional hints (either single or dual hints).

-  - **`league_s4`**: OoTR League Season 4 custom hints, grouping 3 irrelevant
-    places, 5 goal paths, 8 pinned hints (including 30, 40 and 50 Gold
-    Skulltulas) and up to 9 occasional hints (including separate hints for the ones found in dual-hint gossip stones).

-  - **`standard_s6`**: Standard Season 6 settings, allowing 5 goal paths, 7
-    pinned hints and 8 occasional hints.

 ## License